 The European New Approach Directives form the starting point of the CE marking (Conformité Européenne).
-In these directives manuals are also discussed extensively.
-What do the European New Approach Directives mean and what do they mean for you and the manuals of your products?
+In these directives, user manuals are also discussed extensively.
+What do the European New Approach Directives mean and what do they mean for you and the user manuals of your products?

-The directives give essential requirements regarding to health, security, the environment and consumer protection for products which are traded within the European Economic Area (EEA).
+The directives give essential requirements regarding health, security, the environment, and consumer protection for products that are traded within the European Economic Area (EEA).
 The directives form the starting point of the CE marking.
-The above named essential requirements apply to different products.
+The above-named essential requirements apply to different products.
 For example, there are directives for machines and medical devices, but also for pressure vessels and toys.

 How do these directives come into being?
-First the European Commission, the Advisory Commission or the business marshal will form a proposed-directive.
-Then The European Council of Ministers determines whether the directive is adopted or not.
+First, the European Commission, the Advisory Commission, or the business marshal will form a draft directive.
+Then the European Council of Ministers determines whether the directive is adopted or not.
 If the directive is adopted, member states are obliged to receive the requirements linked to the directive in their national legislation.
 This should happen within a certain period of time, which usually takes two years.
-The period until the admission of the directive is generally called ‘transitional phase’.
-After that, the directive is binding and in principle there can’t be made any heavier or more additional requirements by the member states.
-Often this results in existing laws which need to be changed to avoid contradictions or duplicates.
+The period until the admission of the directive is generally called the ‘transition period’.
+After that, the directive is binding and in principle, there can’t be made any heavier or more additional requirements by the member states.
+Often this results in existing laws that need to be changed to avoid contradictions or duplicates.

 - s/he makes use of the latest technology in the field of safety;

 - s/he realizes a ‘presumption of conformity’ with the fundamental requirements of the directives

 - s/he builds up a maximum legal burden of proof;

 The responsibility for the compliance of the directives is situated by the person who brings the products within the limits of the EEA on the market.

 - The manufacturer: if the manufacturer is located within the EEA, s/he is then responsible for the CE mark at all times.